alexdelorenzo/html_wrapper/README.md

 # html_wrapper

 html_wrapper implements a small subset of the BeautifulSoup API that I use.
-It's anywhere from 10x-100x faster in some cases.
+It's anywhere from 10x-100x.

 ## Installation